TechEvolvace/guess-the-secret-number/README.md

 * Competition mode (Player plays against three other computer players in a race to guess the secret number first!)
 * Maybe have setting be in an interrogation room with four "detectives" extracting the correct secret number from a hacker suspect and whoever guessed the secret number first solves the case!
 * Maybe give player the option to choose how many bots to compete against?

+## What a Competition Mode may look like?
+* By default, player will compete against three CPU players!
+* First to guess the secret number (used the least number of attempts to guess the secret number correctly) wins in this game mode!
+* Similar to other modes, player will specify a range for what the secret number can possibly be in, inclusively.